San Diego Asian American For Equality Foundation

 - Annual election meeting shall be held in January.

-- $120 first time payment plus 4 SDAAFE service hours is required for one to be qualified as a voting member, and the cut off date is 30 days before election date.
+- $120 payment is required for one to be qualified as a voting member, and the cut off date is December 31st.
+A voting member can vote on the upcoming board election, the voting membership expires right after the annual election meeting.

 (i) On annual election event, all available vacancies that have not been filled are subject to open election.